rdok/aws-ec2-autoscale-monitor-slack/README.md

-# Monitor memory, disk, and CPU usage
+# Monitor memory, disk, and CPU utilization
-> Monitor EC2 memory, disk, and CPU usage using CloudWatch agent through CloudFormation.
+> Monitor EC2 memory, disk, and CPU utilization using CloudWatch agent through CloudFormation.
 Create dashboard with the metrics, and alert through slack when any alarm goes in alert status.

 ![dashboard](./dashboard.png "Dashboard")